liquity/dev/README.md

 Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV.
-Recovery Mode is structured to incentive borrowers to behave in ways that promptly raise the TCR back above 150%.
+Recovery Mode is structured to incentivise borrowers to behave in ways that promptly raise the TCR back above 150%.

 Recovery Mode is designed to incentivise collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it actually guides the system away from ever reaching it.